 Secondly, instead of following the natural rhythm which sees stress hormone level peaking in the morning and gradually wearing down during the afternoon and early evening, stress hormones in traumatised children can stay high constantly through the day.
 This contributes to limited attention span and difficulties with concentration.
 It also means that these children may experience eating and sleeping difficulties, which further impact on their capacity to engage positively with learning opportunities.

 Thirdly, if trauma or stress occurs during the periods of time when the left hemisphere is more dominant in its maturation, then children and young people will experience difficulties with being able to process language, possibly leading to delays in language acquisition and comprehension.
-They are also more likely to experience difficulties with executing logic and sequences tasks.
+They are also more likely to experience difficulties with executing logic and sequencing tasks.
 They will therefore find maths and problem-solving tasks particularly testing.
 They will find narrative based techniques complex and at times indecipherable.
 At sport, they will struggle to read the play and flow of a game.
 They will need additional support to meet these challenges.

 Finally, traumatised children and young people find the constant interaction with others at school a source of ongoing stress.
 School environments are semi-structured.
 They allow for change without the need for preparation.
 In these contexts, traumatised children and young people spend their energy just surviving.
 There is little room left for much else.
 Through adopting trauma informed approaches that are sensitive and predictable in their implementation, schools can open up a space for traumatised children and young people to learn.